auxsophia/auxsophia.github.io/_pages/humanFlourishing/society3.md

 I propose a system alternative to current options.
 A disconnected community economy maintained by a central processing core.
 Our central AI will govern as far as we can develop.
 We can see live updates to community needs and what work should be done.
 The community-core provides guidance and governance on the trades of goods and services.
 The design of the system should at every possible point minimize human corruption.
 By constraining goods and services to local production we minimize our contribution to the net harm of the global system.

-Our community can be a beacon of hope for a future of synergistic technology and nature.
-The ideal America presented to be, a great experiment in expanding and sustaining human liberty within the furthest moral reaches.
+Our community can be a beacon of hope and rationality for a future of synergistic technology and nature.
+The realized ideal of what America presented to be, a great experiment in expanding and sustaining human liberty within the furthest moral reaches.

 * Humans should gather in organizations no greater than 10,000.